-If you're having friends or family over for a snack or a meal and looking for inspiration, RO*TEL delivers some unique ideas to kick up the fun.
+If you're having friends or family over for a snack or a meal and looking for inspiration, RO*TEL delivers some unique ideas, easy appetizer recipes and more to kick up the fun.
 From themes to food pairings to hosting tips, it's all here.

 Turn your home into a Dude Ranch, complete with barnyard animals, sheriff's badges, cowboy hats, and wanted posters.
 Need we remind you to load your music player up with country music?
 Yippee Ki-Yay!
 Check out this recipe:Cowboy Nachos >

 Celebrate this fall tradition anytime of year by pretending you're in Bavaria.
 Blue and white are the official Oktoberfest colors.
 Lederhosen and dirndls are appropriate as is roasted pork, sausages, sauerkraut and plenty of beer.
 This recipe is a sure fit:Sausage Fiesta Bake >

 Make your guests an offer they can't refuse.
 Tempt them with fabulous Italian dishes, red and white checker cloth tables, candles in Chianti bottles and let the moon hit your eye like a big-a pizza pie.
 Here's a pie that delivers a twist:Mexican Pizza >

 Feeling groovy?
 Get out the tie-dye and get in touch with your inner hippie.Sweet and Spicy Meatball Appetizer >